juhasipo/JMobster/README.markdown

 value, annotation IgnoreDefaultValue can be used.
 This can be handy e.g. for id values that should not have default value in client side model.

-The class fields' visibility doesn't matter and no getters nor setters are required in order to JMobster to work.
+**Note:** Nested classes have to be static classes in order to work.
+This limitation is due to class instantion via reflection.

 Extending
 ---------